Dr. Lindsey Kock’s career pivot reflects a wider vet workforce shift

 A Wales-based study found gaps in equine antibiotic understanding, leftover use, and pressure points in vet-client prescribing decisions.

-International Cat Care has launched World Feline Congress 2026 with themed daily programming and new one-day ticket options.
+World Feline Congress 2026 will feature themed clinical days and new one-day ticket options.

 A new Brain Smarts episode highlights Aaryn DuBose and the growing visibility of veterinary student leaders.